yueyinqiu/Dereverbic-Legacy/README.md

-# Room Impulse Response Inverse Convolution and Blind Estimation Based on Deep Learning

-**The associated manuscript is still under development and has not been submitted yet.
-This repository will be updated as the research progresses.**
+# RICBE

-This repository contains the implementation of the Ricbe (Room Impulse Response Inverse Convolution and Blind Estimation) / Dbre (Demucs-based Blind RIR Estimation) model, a deep learning-based approach for blind estimation of room impulse responses (RIRs) from reverberant speech.
-Ricbe aims to provide a low-cost, practical solution for RIR measurement, overcoming limitations of traditional methods.
+This repository contains the implementation of the RICBE model, a deep learning-based approach for blind estimation of room impulse responses (RIRs) from reverberant speech.

 ## Highlights

-- Dereverberation Followed by Inverse Convolution: Simplifies the complex blind estimation task into two subtasks.
+- Dereverberation Followed By Inverse Convolution Framework
-- Demucs-like Modules: Combines convolutional layers and LSTM layers to extract audio features for both dereverberation and inverse convolution.
+- RIC Module
-- RIR Energy Decay Loss: Custom loss function tailored for RIR characteristics, enhancing prediction accuracy.
+- RIR Energy Decay Loss
-- Superior Performance: Experiments show Ricbe outperforms existing models in key metrics.

 ![](./readme_img/dic.png)